jesseschalken/finddups/README.md

 `finddups` is a command line tool to find and remove duplicate files and directory trees for Windows, macOS and Linux.
 It aims to be as efficient as possible, only reading as much of each file as required to determine if it is unique.

 It considers only the contents of files and directories and the destination of symbolic links to determine duplicates.
 Filesystem metadata such as permissions, ACLs, MAC times and xattrs are ignored.

-Files automatically created by file managers and operating systems, such as `.DS_Store`, `Thumbs.db` or `._*` files are counted when determining uniqueness of directories.
-It is recommended to remove these files before running `finddups`.
+Files automatically created by file managers and operating systems, such as `.DS_Store`, `Thumbs.db` or `._*` files are *ignored* when determining uniqueness of directories.

 ### Installation